Religion in Mauritania: Islam

-Islam is the state religion, and sharia is used as the basis of judicial decisions.
-The five member High Council of Islam determines the compatibility of secular laws with Islamic laws.
+Sharia is used as the basis of judicial decisions; the court system uses a combination of secular and Islamic laws.

 Others

-There are around 4,500 Roman Catholics in the country of foreign origin.
-There are also a few adherents of Judaism working in the country.
+In 2020, the number of Christians in Mauritania was estimated at 10,000 (expatriates or foreigners); approximately 4,000 of these were Roman Catholics.
+There were also a small number of adherents of Judaism in the country.

 Government restrictions on religion

 In Mauritania, religious and secular NGOs are granted tax exemption.
 Based on the sharia stance on apostasy, the government forbids converting Muslims to competing religions.
 The publication of religious materials that are not Islamic is restricted.
-Religious education is considered mandatory, but only makes up a small portion of the public school curriculum.
+Religious education is not considered mandatory.

-According to the Pew Research Center, although social conflict caused by religious hostilities is ranked Low in Mauritania, the amount of government restriction on the practice of religion is ranked High.
-Mauritania is the twelfth most religiously restrictive country in the world, ranked between Indonesia and Pakistan.
+Freedom of religion

+In 2022, Freedom House rated Mauritania religious freedom as 2 out of 4, noting that while apostasy is a crime punishable by death, to date, no one has been executed for the crime.
+However, in April 2018, Parliament passed a new law that strengthens the existing death penalty punishment for certain blasphemy offenses.